-Appendix B, below, includes all standard and special conditions that apply to this development as approved by the Commission in its original action and its subsequent amendments, including Amendment No. 21.
-Changes in the names of parks and trails adopted by the City of Rancho Palos Verdes are inserted into the park and trail designations.
+Appendix B, below, includes all standard and special conditions that apply to this development as approved by the Commission in its original action A-5-RPV-93-005 and all subsequent amendments through Amendment No. 21.
+Changes to the names of parks and trails adopted by the City of Rancho Palos Verdes are inserted into the park and trail designations.
 The previous designations are provided for purposes of clarity.